 4. Now choose the right location in your garden

 Having chosen the varieties you’ll be planting, now think about the best location in your garden for those varieties.

 For example, apricots and almonds need the most frost protected spots.
 They also do well in windy spots because they need to be able to dry quickly after rain.
 Pears are relatively frost tolerant and will do well in soil that tends to get wet.
 Citrus trees need warmer spots, for example on north facing slopes or shed walls.

 When you’re looking for particular varieties of fruit trees to plant in your garden it definitely pays to look for them early in the season.
 Some varieties can be quite rare and hard to track down.

 If you happen to live in central Victoria Carr’s Organic Fruit Tree Nursery here on our farm is a good place to start.
-Orders usually open in April sometime and close in June.
-However, we don’t do deliveries.
+Orders usually open in April and close in June.
+However, we don’t deliver.
 So unless you can pick up from the farm, look for a nursery closer to home, or one that does mail-order.

-Now that you know what you’ll be planting and where, you can think about getting started with your soil prep!
+Now that you know what you’ll be planting and where, you can get started with your soil prep!